Web3 AI Daily Review (2024/8/2)

 Today's hot stocks are Render, Artificial Superintelligence Alliance, and Bittensor, with the leading gains from TARS Protocol, Trace Network Labs, and NEURALAI.

 Among them: NEURALAI is a generative artificial intelligence platform that uses advanced machine learning to convert text and images into 3D AI models or 3D game assets.
-They made significant updates yesterday, releasing an introduction to NEURALAI 2.0, which includes adding a character creator to the web application; a new inpainting feature that allows modification of specific areas of creations; and "Lora," specifically designed to enhance the quality of 3D guns and rifles.
+They made a significant update yesterday, releasing an introduction to NEURALAI 2.0, which includes adding a character creator to the web application; a new inpainting feature that allows modification of specific areas of creation; and "Lora," specifically designed to enhance the quality of 3D guns and rifles.

-In the past 24 hours, the projects with the most inflow of smart money are RNDR, TURBO, TRAC, NFNT, and ENQAI; the projects with the most outflow are DEAI, FET, Lexi, NEURAL, and $PAAL.
+In the past 24 hours, the projects with the most inflow of smart money are RNDR, TURBO, TRAC, NFNT, ENQAI; the projects with the most outflow of smart money are DEAI, FET, Lexi, NEURAL, and $PAAL.

 The top ten projects in this issue's smart money holdings are Lexi, SAGE, GNUS, HashAI, ENQAI, DEAI, KIBSHI, NEURAL, QF, and Gauss.